manueldinisjunior/pepsico-frontend/README.md

 # PepsiCo Responsive Web Design Project

-Welcome to the PepsiCo Responsive Web Design project created as part of Forage program
+Welcome to the PepsiCo Responsive Web Design project created as part of the Forage program

 ## Overview